A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: The Gravitational BFKL Equation

 In the above, we have already performed the small Glauber $k^\pm\sim\lambda^2$ integrals.

 The factorized $O(\alpha_Q)$ matrix elements is then written as

 Expanding out the convolutions, the amplitude becomes

 Since $J^{(0)}_{(2)}$ and $J^{(0)}_{(2)}$ are independent of the transverse momentum (from their definition in Eq.( \ref{Jn}), we can extract $S_{(2,2)}^{(1)}$ from the amplitudes in Eqs. (\ref{H Graph Integrand}) and (\ref{SEB Integrand}).
-The bare (we will drop the $B$ superscript from here on) one loop soft function then given by
+The bare \footnote{We will drop the $B$ superscript from here on.
+The bare objects dependence upon $\epsilon$ and $\eta$ will be made explicit.} one loop soft function then given by

 where $\omega_G$ is the Regge trajectory given in Eq. (\ref{Regge Trajectory}), and $K_{GR}$ is the convolutional kernel